Trade, employment data boost U.S. economy's fundamentals

 SOLID FUNDAMENTALS

-Lower gasoline prices and a tightening labour market are providing a tailwind to the economy.
+Lower gasoline prices and a tightening labor market are providing a tailwind to the economy.

-The firming labour market was underscored by the ADP National Employment Report, which showed private payrolls increased 241,000 in December after rising 227,000 in November,
+The firming labor market was underscored by the ADP National Employment Report, which showed private payrolls increased 241,000 in December after rising 227,000 in November,

 The report, jointly developed with Moody's Analytics, came ahead of the government's more comprehensive employment report on Friday.